-Student Government and Activities
+Student Council and Student Activities

-The Student Council supports a variety of clubs, including the student radio station, WVTC-FM.
+The Student Council supports a variety of clubs, organizations and activities through the Student Activities Fee paid by each student.

 Student chapters of professional organizations include the Society of Manufacturing Engineers, Instrumentation Society of America, American Society of Civil Engineers, National Association of Veterinary Technology of America, and the American Institute of Architects.
-Additionally, clubs are also available related to varied student interests such as: music, computers, gaming, and alternative energy.
+Additionally, clubs and organizations are also available related to varied student interests and include the Hockey Club, Rugby Club, Vermont Tech First Responders, Music Club, Adventurers Guild (gaming), the campus radio station, WVTC, VTech TV, Machine Shop Club, Community Service, Gun Club, Computer Club, Climbing/Outdoors Club, LAMBDA., among others.
+Honor societies include Tau Alpha Pi and Phi Theta Kappa.

-The Director of Student Life, in conjunction with the Campus Activities Team, is responsible for campus-wide programs.
-In addition, there are a variety of off-campus trips, such as professional sporting events or holiday shopping in Boston or Montreal or night skiing at Bolton Valley or Stowe.
-Tickets are also made available to concerts and other cultural events.
-The Director serves as a resource person to all student organizations and their advisors.
-S/he is able to assist organizations to function more effectively.
+The Student Life staff, is responsible for providing a variety of campus-wide programs as well as residence hall programming and other campus events.
+In addition, there are a variety of off-campus trips including professional sporting events, holiday shopping in Boston or Montreal or night skiing at Bolton Valley or Stowe.
+Tickets are also made available to a variety of concerts and other cultural events.
+The Director of Student Life and Dean of the College office serve as resources to all student organizations and their advisors.
+They are able to assist organizations to function more effectively and to respond to student needs and interests.